|

 You will need to write out the numerical value.
 That is to say, if you had an outstanding bill of $500 to pay your trainer, you only need to indicate “500.00” in the check.

-Also, make sure you use a decimal place to separate dollars and cents.
+Also, use a decimal place to separate dollars and cents.
 For example, if you are writing a check for $15.95, it would need to look like “15.95.”
 In this case, 95 is the cent amount.

 Write Out The Amount in Words

-In this case, you are expected to write the check amount in words.
+In this case, you must write the check amount in words.
 If you have some cents in your amount, you will put the cents over 100.

 Writing the amount this way is like 2-step verification, which is required because our writings are so different.
-The cashier might not clearly see if you wrote the amount in numbers; they have a better chance of double-checking by reading the amount in words.
+The cashier might not see if you wrote the amount in numbers; they can double-check by reading the amount in words.

 This section is located below the recipient line, making it easy to find and fill.
-A practical example of that is if you are writing a check for $10.20, it will look like this: Ten and 20/100 dollars.
+A practical example is if you are writing a check for $10.20, it will look like Ten and 20/100 dollars.
 If there aren’t any cents, you will write 00/100.

 Optional Memo

 Next up is the section that is located on the bottom left.
 This area is for the memo.
-If you are unsure what to write here, the good news is that it is optional.
+If you are still trying to decide what to write here, the good news is that it is optional.
 You don’t have to add anything to the check’s memo line.

 If you do, then it is just a note or description of what the check is for.
 For example, you would put bill payments on the memo line if you are paying a bill.
 If it’s for rent, you can write a rent check.
 It doesn’t need to be a paragraph; it just needs to be a short sentence or a few words.